friflo/Friflo.Json.Fliox/Engine/README.md

 ## Development

-The library can integrated on all **.NET** supported platforms.
+The library can be integrated on all **.NET** supported platforms:
-It is tested on Windows, macOS and Linux.
+Tested: Windows, macOS and Linux.
+Untested: Android, iOS and tvOS.

 The library can be build on all platforms a .NET SDK is available.
 Build options: